November 20 / Saab 91 Safir first flight

 Saab 91 Safir

-As well as its primary role as a trainer/touring aircraft, the Safir was also used as an aerodynamic testbed.
-The first prototype was used as a platform for low-speed testing of the swept wing for the Saab 29 jet fighter and was later further modified to test the wing for the Saab 32 Lansen fighter.
-In addition, one ex-Swedish aircraft was sold to Japan, going through a variety of modifications to test high-lift devices for the Shin Meiwa PS-1 flying boat.
+Beyond its primary role as a trainer and touring aircraft, the Safir also served as an aerodynamic testbed.
+The first prototype was utilized for low-speed testing of the swept wing design for the Saab 29 jet fighter.
+It was later modified further to test the wing for the Saab 32 Lansen fighter.
+Additionally, an ex-Swedish Safir was sold to Japan, where it underwent various modifications to test high-lift devices for the Shin Meiwa PS-1 flying boat.

 Previous